Capella GEO workflow

 Convert SAR Units

-Converts the scaling of the input synthetic aperture radar (SAR) data between amplitude and intensity, between linear and decibels (dB), and between complex and intensity.
+Converts the scaling of the input synthetic aperture radar (SAR) data.

 Workflow for processing analysis-ready imagery data from Capella GEO data